jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 distribution-wide configuration).
 Always pick a suitable *Identifier*.
-Identifiers of matching input classes are printed into the Xorg.log and allows you to determine at a glance whether your match lines worked and your Options are being applied).
+Identifiers of matching input classes are printed into the Xorg.log and allows you to determine at a glance whether your match lines worked and your Options are being applied.
 Identify each input tool's device name with [xsetwacom list](xsetwacom "wikilink").
 This will let you determine what keyword(s) will be useful for a match.